WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 ## What is the predicted life cycle/methodology that you will follow

-  We will be working acording to Agile Methodology.
-(Need to discuss more)
+  We will be working according to Agile Methodology because it will allow us to break up the project in multiple phases and ensure that we will be able to deliver at least the Minimal Viable Product in the given constrained time frame.

+  Scrum:
+  We will specifically be following Scrum framework in this project.
+We are planning on making the Sprints two weeks long.

+## Signatures

+  Dipesh Paneru